CrazyJayesh123/Minecraft-Discord-Ai/replit.md

 Preferred communication style: Simple, everyday language.
 AI behavior preferences:
-- AI should only respond when message starts with "." prefix (not to "ai" or "bot" keywords)
+- AI should only respond when directly mentioned with "ai" or "bot" keywords
 - AI should give direct answers without showing thinking process
 - AI should answer all types of questions, not just Minecraft-related ones
 - Prefers clean project structure without unnecessary deployment/GitHub files